JaimeHerGu/App/README.md

 # WebServiceWeather
-nstall your app package using an install script
+Install your app package using an install script
 Open the *_Test folder.

 Right-click on the Add-AppDevPackage.ps1 file.
 Choose Run with PowerShell and follow the prompts.